AYCHEM/Aych.Rfc/proposals/route-blinding.md

 is close to `N(0)`, this might not be ideal.
 In such cases, the recipient may add any number of dummy hops at the beginning of the blinded route by using `N(j) = N(r)`.
 The sender will not be able to distinguish those from normal blinded hops.

+Note that the recipient needs to fully validate each dummy hop to detect tampering.

 ### Wallets and unannounced channels